clustervision/trinityX/doc/ps_ha_storage.rst

 - ``none``

     No configuration is done on the controllers.
 On both controllers the path to ``STDCFG_TRIX_ROOT`` is expected to exist and be accessible RW.
+No NFS export is set up.
 No configuration is done in the compute node images.

     Typical usage: external distributed filesystems (GPFS, Lustre, etc), exotic configurations that aren't covered by any other use case.

+    Available in: HA, non-HA.

 - ``export``